Michigan lands Big Ten’s top class for first time since 2007

 Nebraska and Purdue had the top two classes in the Big Ten West, coming in at Nos.
 4 and 5 in the conference and Nos.
 20 and 25 in the nation.

-Four-star safety Quinten Johnson out of St. John’s College High in Washington, D.C., was the only player to sign with Michigan on Wednesday.
+Four-star safety Quinten Johnson out of St. John’s College High in Washington was the only player to sign with Michigan on Wednesday.
 He’s drawn comparisons to ex-Wolverines star Jabrill Peppers, who played both defense and offense in 2015-16.
 Johnson has said he would be willing to do the same.

 Kansas City-area three-star athlete Amauri Pesek-Hickson de-committed Monday over a disagreement about Harbaugh’s request that he delay his enrollment and go to prep school.
 Pesek-Hickson signed with Kansas.